wordofwarning/wordofwarning.org/current/2012-emergency/Zarts/index.md

 *"Oh that thing in the news?
 Yeah man, that was awful wasn't it!
 Probably write a poem about it, that's just what I do!"* (Sidwell 20/08/12)

-Former greenroom associate artist with theatre company **Until Thursday** and Method Lab artist as Robin Sidwell.
+Former greenroom associate artist with theatre company Until Thursday, and Method Lab artist as Robin Sidwell.
 ![Robin Sidwell](RobinSidwell.jpg)